Esildor/esildor.github.io/_posts/2022-02-24-MobileTutorial.md

 	<img src="/images/blog/MobileTutorial/box8.png">
 </div>

-Next up, create your script that'll manage this panel, I suggest placing it on the panel root, but since everything is referenced directly, I don't think it matters.
+Next up, create your script that'll manage this panel, I suggest placing it on the panel root, but since everything is referenced directly, but it shouldn't matter.
 ```csharp
 public class TutorialPanel : MonoBehaviour
 {